dreamchef/dendron-wiki-netflify/vault/routing.md

 id: hfjh5ljqn3ywkcbwtyewn5y
 title: Routing
 desc: ''
-updated: 1654530813689
+updated: 1656517469535
 created: 1654530813689
 ---
 #software-development

-determines the way in which the [[Node.js]] application responds to a client request to an endpoint
+process of determining how a [[Node.js]] application responds to a client request to an endpoint

 - blocks that each handle a URL and [[GET request]] or [[POST request]]
 - uses [[Express.js]] 'app' object (`express()`)